michaelScopic/michaelScopic/README.md

 <h1 align="center">Hello, I'm Michael. </h3>

 ### I'm a Unix enthusiast, computer and hardware nerd, and Minecraft veteran.
- I am learning about DevOps, Unix, and computer hardware.
+ I'm trying to learn more about DevOps, Unix, and computer hardware.

- As a Linux user, I have no friends and therefore mask the pain by entering commands in a terminal or ricing my desktop until I have a panic attack.
-Pretty fun ngl.
+ As a Linux user, I have no friends and therefore mask the pain by entering commands in a terminal or by ricing my desktop.

  I'm really good with computers and terrible at everything else.